Key Takeaways

 If you’re wondering what to do with all those discs, you’re in the right place.
 Your house doesn’t need to double as a personal archive.
 Let’s explore how you can give these items a second life while clearing up valuable space.

-Why do you still have a stack of DVDs
+Why do we still have DVDs and CDs?

 CDs were once how we consumed all our music and film.
 They felt special, collectable even.
 So it's no surprise that many of us have kept them, even though we no longer use them regularly.
 Maybe you're sentimental.
 Maybe you think they might be worth something one day.